lowdanie/chem/README.md

 Slaterform is a self-contained Hartree-Fock engine written in pure python with numpy.
 It includes a native implementation of the necessary electron integrals.

+An in-depth discussion of the theory behind this implementation can be found [here](https://www.daniellowengrub.com/blog/2025/07/26/scf).

 # Quick Start

 Here is an example which loads water molecule geometry from